atlantishealthcare/aws-serverless-retry/README.md

-# Simple library to retry your payload using SNS
+# Simple library to retry your payload using SNS, SQS and Lambda

 [![Build Status](https://travis-ci.org/atlantishealthcare/aws-serverless-retry.svg?branch=master)](https://travis-ci.org/atlantishealthcare/aws-serverless-retry)
 [![Coverage Status](https://coveralls.io/repos/github/atlantishealthcare/aws-serverless-retry/badge.svg?branch=master)](https://coveralls.io/github/atlantishealthcare/aws-serverless-retry?branch=master)

-Use SNS service subscription functionality to hook your AWS services to create, publish and retry

-Actions you can perform:
-- Create Topic
-- Publish to Topic by StatusCode

-    Payload is published to appropriate topic based on statusCodes provided in configuration.
-If StatusCode is not listed in configuration it is published to success topic by default.
-- Publish to Topic by Topic name

-Note: All functions return promise
+Use SNS and SQS services to hook your application for retrying your message with Lambda (recommended) or NodeJS app.

+SNS service can send payload to topic (topic is decided based on configuration) which then gets delivered to queue (if subscribed).
+Configuration is fully customizable.
+User can specify which topic to send it to based on the status codes: retryStatusCodes, errorStatusCodes, successStatusCodes.

+Messages from SQS can be consumed by Lambda (scheduled with interval) using SQS service.
+Specify no. of messages to read, queue name, and destination topic and leave the rest to service to read, process, delete, and send it to destination topic

 ## Installing